 Dr. Forlines served as associate pastor and minister of music at Grace Free Will Baptist Church (Greenville, North Carolina) from 1981 to 1990.
 He also served as a psychological examiner at the Tennessee Prison for Women and did his doctoral internship at the DeBerry Special Needs Facility in Nashville.
 He has performed more than 500 hours of volunteer service at drug and alcohol rehabilitation centers.

 His wife Susan is also a Welch College graduate, and they work together in Student Services.
-They have three children: Joel and Jared (both of whom are students at Welch College), and Anna.
+They have three children: Joel and Jared (both of whom are graduates of Welch College), and Anna (who is a student at Welch).
 Jon’s father, Reverend Leroy Forlines, has been a member of the Welch College faculty since 1953 and recently completed 50 years of service with the Commission for Theological Integrity.

 Dr. Greg Ketteman is the Provost at Welch College and serves as the college’s chief academic officer.
 A 1977 Welch graduate, Dr. Ketteman earned the M.Ed. degree at Middle Tennessee State University in 1981 and the Ed.D. degree at Tennessee State University in 2005.

-He is a Nashville native whose experience in the field of education includes 15 years teaching and 14 years as principal in the Metropolitan Nashville Public School system.
+He is a Nashville native whose experience in the field of education includes 15 years of teaching and 14 years as a principal in the Metropolitan Nashville Public School system.

 Craig Mahler – Vice President for Financial Affairs

 Craig Mahler, an ordained Free Will Baptist minister, was named vice president for financial affairs at Welch College in January 2012.
 He previously served six years as the college’s comptroller (2006-2012).